precice/config-graph/docs/Nodes.md

 - `participants`: A list of all participants taking part in the multi-coupling-scheme.
   This does _not_ include the control participant.
 - `exchanges`: A list of all exchanges being used to exchange data in this multi-coupling-scheme.
-- `accelerations`: A list of accelerations that are intended to accelerate data in exchanges.
+- `accelerations`: The acceleration node that will contain references to all data-accelerations of the coupling-scheme.
 - `convergence_measures`: A list of convergence-measure.
 Defines the convergence criterion of certain data of a mesh in a multi-coupling-scheme.
 - `line`: The line number where the multi-coupling-scheme is defined in the config.xml.

 ## Data